 The build quality is a lot more durable than that of the Kraken Man O' War and the Kraken USB.
 The headband is reinforced with a wide and sturdy metal frame.
 The ear cups are dense enough that they won't break from accidental drops or impacts, and the padding material of the ear cups looks and feels high-end.
 Unfortunately, the main audio cable is not replaceable and the slightly exposed cables that link the ear cups could get damaged from wear and tear or by getting tangled or hooked on something.

 The bass range performance is decent.
 Low-frequency extension (LFE) is at 28Hz, which is great, but low-bass is lacking by about 2dB.
 This means that the bass is deep enough to produce thumps and rumbles, but it is slightly underemphasized.
 Additionally, mid-bass and high-bass are quite flat but overemphasized by about 5dB, which results in excess punch and boominess.
 Overall, their bass is deep and punchy, but boomy and overpowering.
+Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
+The response here represents the average bass response and your experience may vary.

 The mid-range of the Razer Kraken Pro V2 is above-average.
 The response is relatively even and flat, but it shows a 10dB tilt favoring the lower frequencies.
 This is actually the continuation of the high-bass bump, which is showing up in low-mid and mid-mid.
 The result will be a mix that sounds a little muddy and cluttered, and vocals/lead instruments that sound a bit thick.
 They will also lack some projection and intensity, relative to the bass and kick instruments.